Language revitalization: UNESCO's Language Vitality and Endangerment Framework

+Other scales

 Another scale for identifying degrees of language endangerment is used in a 2003 paper ("Language Vitality and Endangerment") commissioned by UNESCO from an international group of linguists.
 The linguists, among other goals and priorities, create a scale with six degrees for language vitality and endangerment.
-They also propose nine factors or criteria (six of which use the six-degree scale) to "characterize a language’s overall sociolinguistic situation".
+They also propose nine factors or criteria (six of which use the six-degree scale) to "characterize a language's overall sociolinguistic situation".
 The nine factors with their respective scales are: